-The War in the Wait: Rejoicing in God When Living with an Unmet Desire
+Rejoicing in God While Living with an Unmet Desire

 Her words brought back vivid memories of my own waiting season.
 The years seemed to drag by as I watched others find love, get married, and live “happily ever after.”
 The time I spent hosting other people’s bridal showers and then baby showers was a battle.
 I remember fighting rejection, self-pity, and feeling overlooked by both God and what seemed like every Christian man on the planet.

-What war?
-Oh, that one that has existed since the dawn of time, the battle is for our worship.
+What war, you ask?
+Oh, that one that has existed since the dawn of time, the war for our worship.

 As we face faith testing seasons or periods when it feels like God has not answered our prayers, we will experience war for our worship.
 The enemy of our souls knows that we are vulnerable to attack in these days; therefore he aims his fiery darts filled with doubts, sinister suggestions about God’s character, and temptations to find life apart from Jesus directly at our fragile hearts.
 The goal of his attack is to destroy our devotion to God.
 He wants to separate us from the very one who is the Giver of every good and perfect gift—our Heavenly Father.